DPT Games Prefab Painter

 Brush Radius [ [ / ] ] Controls the size of the brush area.
 Use [ to shrink and ] to grow the radius interactively in the scene.

-Randomize Scatter [U] When enabled, prefabs are placed at random positions within the brush radius rather than exactly at the cursor.
-When disabled, all placements land at the cursor position.
+Randomize Placement [U] When enabled, prefabs are placed at random positions within the brush radius rather than exactly at the cursor.
+Applies to all placement modes (Paint, Line, Grid, etc.), not just scatter mode.
+Toggle with U.

 Min Spacing [M / Shift+M] Sets the minimum distance between placed objects.
 Use M to step the value up and Shift+M to step it down.
 When Smart Clearance is on, object size is also factored in — see Transform & Hierarchy.